Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Okay, let's go, Susan.

-It can Tom Ridge do that, do you think?
+Can Tom Ridge do that, do you think?

-I wish he were pro life.
+I wish he were pro-life.

-Uh, but uh Tom Ridge won't rally the base.
+But Tom Ridge won't rally the base.

 And for many of us, this is not a peripheral political issue.

-This is an issue of principle upon which we think the country was founded, that all of us are created equal, that every life has worth and value, and that once you decide that some lives aren't worth as much as other lives, you you make a sharp left turn toward a direction that this country can ill afford to go.
+This is an issue of principle upon which we think the country was founded, that all of us are created equal, that every life has worth and value, and that once you decide that some lives aren't worth as much as other lives, you make a sharp left turn toward a direction that this country can ill afford to go.

-And how would you have a debate between Liebern and Lieberman and Biden when they essentially would sit down there and drink a cup of coffee and agree with each other during the vice presidential debate?
+And how would you have a debate between Lieberman and Biden when they essentially would sit down there and drink a cup of coffee and agree with each other during the vice presidential debate?

-That to me was like going to Baskin Robbins and picking vanilla, and I could not understand what he was thinking in that, and I think the polls are now reflecting that uh it shows a lack of judgment and capacity to think about the playing field out there.
+And I think the polls are now reflecting that it shows a lack of judgment and capacity to think about the playing field out there.

-Well, the general consensus opinion on this in terms of punditry analysis is that Obama just did horribly in Pennsylvania, and that's why during their their their joint uh appearance, they mentioned Scranton Pennsylvania's Biden's hometown five times.
+Well, the general consensus opinion on this in terms of punditry analysis is that Obama just did horribly in Pennsylvania.

-So trying to convince Democrats that Biden is a Pennsylvanian.
+They're trying to convince Democrats that Biden is a Pennsylvanian.

-Uh if they lose Pennsylvania, they're the they're they're they're done.
+If they lose Pennsylvania, they're done.

-And I think uh this this was a pick.
+And I think this was a pick.

 There's nothing change-oriented.